Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.

 Larger-Scar Breast Reduction Technique

-A third incision is also used with the larger-scar breast reduction technique.
+A third incision is also used with the larger-scar reduction mammaplasty technique.
 This one is placed horizontally along the bottom of each breast in the breast crease.

 The resulting breast scar pattern often resembles an anchor, which is why this method is commonly called the anchor technique.
-It may also be called the inverted-T breast reduction method.
+It may also be called the inverted-T reduction mammaplasty method.

 Factors Affecting Breast Reduction Scars